excellalabs/tcp-angular/README.md

 ## Testing

-`npm run test` is the console command to run the tests
+- `npm run test` is the console command to run the tests

-85% is the agreed upon tcp minimal test coverage ammount
+- 85% is the agreed upon tcp minimal test coverage ammount

-more information to be put here as the test framework is ironed out
+- More information to be put here as the test framework is ironed out

 ## Style